21 April 2010

 and at least one (default) target.
 Targets contain task elements.

-Each task element of the buildfile can have an id attribute and
+Each task element of the buildfile can have an id

 can later be referred to by the value supplied to this.
 The value has